jcs-elpa/company-fuzzy/README.md

 backends are currently handled by `company-fuzzy-mode`!

-Or, you can hack through by configuring variable `company-fuzzye--backends` directly but this is not recommended since when you disable `company-fuzzy-mode` it will not restore back to `company-backends`.
+Or, you can hack through by configuring variable `company-fuzzye--backends` directly but this is not recommended since after you disable `company-fuzzy-mode` it will not be restored back to `company-backends`.
 Unless you change it with variable `company-fuzzy--recorded-backends` simutamiously so it can be restored back to your `company-backends`' true form.